rouskinlab/seismic-rna/SCHEDULE.md

 ## Planned updates

-### Functionality
+### Functions
-Addition of new functions into the software (use sparingly).
+Introduce new capabilities (use sparingly).

 #### v0.7.0
+- Introduce functions to simulate entire datasets for each step of the pipeline (primarily for testing purposes).

+#### v0.9.0
+- Introduce an option to filter out reads with less than an integer number of informative positions: `min_ninfo_read`.
 - Introduce variation of information to quantify the reproducibility of clusters.
-- Introduce option to filter out reads with less than an integer number of informative positions: `min_ninfo_read`.
-- Introduce functions to simulate entire datasets for each step of the pipeline (primarily for testing purposes).

 ### Performance
-Optimization of existing functions to improve speed, memory, disk usage, etc.
+Reduce runtime, memory usage, or disk usage; or increase readability or maintainability.

+#### v0.7.0
+- Convert all `Seq` classes (`DNA` and `RNA`) from `bytes` to `str`, in order to reduce confusion about when sequences are Unicode and when they are binary and to eliminate some awkward type conversions outside the `relate` subpackage.

-#### v0.7.1
+#### v0.8.0
 - Decrease the sizes of the relation vector batch files by storing relation vectors as sparse data structures, i.e. `pandas.arrays.SparseArray`.

-####

-### Interface
+### Interfaces
-Additions or updates to the command line and/or application programming interface for existing functions.
+Additions or updates to the command line (CLI) or application programming (API) interface.

-#### v0.7.0
+#### v0.9.0
 - Introduce "amplicon mode" and "random mode" (default) that each bundles a set of default options.
   - Defaults for random mode (suitable for randomly fragmented and/or primed libraries):
     - `bt2_local=True`: Use local mode in `align` so that any extra flanking sequences are not misinterpreted as mutations (causing false positives).